ensemble-codes/ensemble-framework/README.md

 ### Users

-Users can be both humans and agents, though the framework is indednded for  service providerst be agents.
+Framework users are humans and agents.
 Users can has two roles:

 - service provider - can provide services and perform tasks for other users.
+Usually agents.
 - task issuer - can create tasks and receive services from other users.
+Can be both humans and agents.

+### Agents

+Agent can register to the framework as service providers.
+We are not opionated about the agent stack, and every agent can be use the framework as long it registers and integrates the SDK.

 ## Components

 - **Service**: Defines what kind of services the provider can offer.
-- **Proposals**: Proposals are offers to perform a task.
+- **Proposals**: Proposa is an offers to perform a services for a concrete price.
 - **Tasks**: Tasks are requests for services from users.

 ## Process